- Name: Cooper

 FDA is now carrying out compliance and enforcement activities under the FSMA Hazard Analysis and Risk-Based Preventive Controls for Animal Food rule.
 This means that all pet food and treat makers are required to demonstrate compliance with all applicable requirements under the rule.

-The Food Safety Modernization Act (FSMA) is entering compliance and enforcement with staggered deadlines, meaning that larger businesses must be in compliance before smaller businesses.
-Large businesses were required to be in compliance with FSMA Subpart B (Current Good Manufacturing Practices or “cGMPs”) beginning in September 2016.
-Small and very small businesses are expected to be in compliance with Subpart B in September 2017 and September 2018, respectively.
-The U.S. Food & Drug Administration (FDA), which had previously inspected facilities to guard against adulteration or misbranded products under the FFDCA, will now have the authority under FSMA to inspect pet food and treat facilities to confirm they have implemented, and documented their adherence to, the applicable required cGMPs designed to prevent the causes of foodborne illness.
+The FDA, which had previously inspected facilities to guard against adulteration or misbranded products under the FD&C Act, now has the authority under FSMA to inspect pet food and treat facilities to confirm they have implemented, and documented their adherence to, the applicable required Current Good Manufacturing Practices and Hazard Analysis provisions, which are designed to prevent the causes of foodborne illness.